 The load-balancer port group and the cluster-node port group can be one and the same.
 But we strongly recommend that they are separate.

-For each of your two clusters, specify the address you have chosen for your Seesaw VM in a hostconfig file.
-This hostconfig file is for your load balancer VM, not your cluster nodes.
-Later, you will create a separate hostconfig file for your cluster nodes.
-Here's an example of a hostconfig file that specifies an IP address for a Seesaw VM.
+For each of your two clusters, specify the address you have chosen for your Seesaw VM in an IP block file.
+This IP block file is for your load balancer VM, not your cluster nodes.
+Later, you will create a separate IP block file for your cluster nodes.
+Here's an example of an IP block file that specifies an IP address for a Seesaw VM.